developerforce/Force.com-Toolkit-for-Jasper/README.md

 * By JasperSettings, click ‘Manage’

-* Add a new organization default setting containing your Jasper username, password and license key.
-You can find your API license key by logging into Jasper Control Center and clicking Resources | API Integration.
-Your API license key will be shown in the top left of the page.
+* Add a new organization default setting containing your Jasper username, password, API license key and server.
+You can find your API license key and server by logging into Jasper Control Center and clicking Resources | API Integration.
+Your API license key and server will be shown in the top left of the page.

-NOTE - the settings are in alphabetical order - password is above username!
+NOTE - the settings may be displayed in alphabetical order - password above username!

 ### 2. Configure Push API